Haidarah Al Kawamleh

 Haidarah Al Kawamleh is a weightlifting Jordanian titlist at the worldwide fourth and fifth Paralympics in Brazil (2016).
-He was as a result infected with polio as a youngster.
+He was infected with polio as a youngster.
 He continued his studies at the Faculty of Education where he earned a degree in special education and works as a teacher for children disabilities for more than 15 years.

 Career

 His love to sport began when he was a child.
 He joined the Jordan national team to lift weights for the disabled for less 18 years after the guideline level.
 He played for a short time and then was interrupted for four years.
 In 2003, he returned to practice sport without interruption to this day.